 These documents are approved by their supervisor, and usually endorsed by their Director-General.

-The Chief Executive Officer (CEO) and Executive performance framework includes 5 objectives:
+The CEO and executive performance framework includes 5 objectives:

-- the first overarching objective focusing on whole of government leadership and
+- the first objective focuses on whole of government leadership

-- the remaining 4 based on the Balanced Scorecard’s four quadrants of financial, stakeholder and outcome, internal business and learning and growth.
+- the remaining objectives are based on the Balanced Scorecard’s 4 quadrants of financial, stakeholder and outcome, internal business and learning and growth.

 These objectives are drafted in consultation with the Leadership Board, and are approved by the PSC Board.

 Executive performance assessments seek to drive high performance, based on a 3 point scale — limited, sound and high — and are cascaded from their CEO to ensure optimum alignment within agencies and consistency across the sector.

-- CEOs develop their intended performance outcomes based on those of their CEO, clearly defining the expectation for high performance
+- Executives develop their intended performance outcomes based on those of their CEO, clearly defining the expectation for high performance

-- Executives assess their development needs against the 13 executive leadership competencies and identify development opportunities
+- Executives consider their development priorities based on the Leadership competencies for Queensland and identify development opportunities.

 - Executives discuss, seek input and obtain approval of the agreement with their supervisor.